 - T.J.
 Clemmings

-It is safe to say that last season was far from healthy.
+It is safe to say that the Bears were far from healthy last season.

 Wide receivers dropping passes at a high rate